 Studio E.O is a multidisciplinary design practice.
-It was founded by designer Erik Olovsson and is located in Liljeholmen in Stockholm.
+It was founded by designer Erik Olovsson and is located in Stockholm.

-Don’t hesitate to contact us for price requests, commisions or collaborations.
-Press material can be found here.
+Don’t hesitate to contact us for price requests, commissions or collaborations.

 +46 707 49 13 12